Owen-sz/freegeek-info-script/README.md

 # freegeek-info-script
 Shell script that pools together info needed for Free Geek build sheets.
 Will only work on Linux Mint and Ultramarine Linux.
+Yes there is a powershell script, however it is very new and not at all ready.
+It will be in a usable state in the coming weeks.

 ### How to run:
 1. Open the terminal app from the dock.
 If it is not there, search the applications menu.